flighting/refinerycms/doc/guides/4 - Refinery Extensions/3 - Testing.md

 This will run the rspec specs.

 This is the most simple way to execute the test suite and useful for a one time run.

-NOTE: If you get *Could not find table* errors, it may help to delete the *spec/dummy* directory and run *bin/rake refinery:testing:dummy_app* again.
+__NOTE__: If you get *Could not find table* errors, it may help to delete the `spec/dummy` directory and run `bin/rake refinery:testing:dummy_app` again.

-### Running the tests with Guard
+## Running the tests with Guard

 We recommend using Guard if you like to develop using TDD.
 Guard will watch your project for changes in files.
 If a change is made to a spec or a file that is tested against, it will re-run only the necessary specs.
 This is a faster way to get feedback during your TDD cycles.

 At your extension's root directory run: